RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### How will you use sensors in your final demonstration?

-In our final demonstration, real-time integration of sensor data will be paramount.
+In the final demonstration, real-time integration of sensor data will be paramount.
 Each sensor will play a specific role in enabling autonomous operation:

 - **IMU**: Provides orientation control with 6-DoF motion tracking at 200Hz.
 - **Barometer**: Maintains precise altitude control through atmospheric pressure monitoring.